Updated June 19, 2020

 - Maintain 6 feet away from others not in your household.

 - Avoid crowding: if the lot is full, the trails are full.
 Do not park on roadsides.

 - No gatherings allowed.
-Picnic and other common areas are closed.
+Many common areas are closed.

 - Walk single file to allow others to pass safely.